 History Of The San Juans

 Back in 1905, Theodore Roosevelt created the San Juan National Forest by proclamation on June 3, 1905, a great move that really benefited this region of Colorado.
-Since then these 3000 square miles of raw and wild beauty have been enjoyed by many people from around the world.
+Since then these 3000 square miles (1.8 million acres) of raw and wild beauty have been enjoyed by many people from around the world.
 The San Juan National Forest is also an important habitat for many creatures including foxes, bears, bighorn sheep and nearly 300 species of birds.

 One of the most popular activities in the park is camping, and there are nearly 40 different campgrounds through the forest to choose from.
 Hiking is another activity, as there are several great trails meandering throughout the park.
 Whether you are looking for a short day hike or a long multi-day trek you will find a path that is ideal for you.
 If you are seeking a serious hiking challenge, you could head up the 14,000 foot peaks of the Needle Mountains, one of the roughest mountain ranges in the USA.